 Justin Goldstein, AIF®, Director with Bronfman E.L.
 Rothschild

-Shane Workman, Wealth Advisor with Bronfman E.L.
+Shane Workman, Client Associate with Bronfman E.L.
 Rothschild

 As a 401(k) plan sponsor, you have already taken the important step to offer a significant benefit that can help your employees save for their retirement.
 However, many companies that offer an attractive retirement benefit still find a portion of their employees do not participate in the plan.
 According to the U.S. Department of Labor (DOL), roughly 30 percent of eligible workers do not participate in their employer’s 401(k) plan.1 Further, even among those who do participate, many are not saving enough.
 While financial advisors suggest saving 10 to 15 percent per year to achieve a comfortable retirement, the average plan participant does not achieve that level of savings.2